fantana21/SoftwareDevelopment/GitAndGitHubGuidelines.md

 specification](https://www.conventionalcommits.org/en/v1.0.0/) but with the following additional constraints:

-- Capitalize the type and the description: `Fix: Prevent division by 0`
+- Capitalize the description: `fix: Prevent division by 0`
 - Always use `!` in the subject line *and* `BREAKING CHANGE:` in the body for breaking changes